-Maidstone Borough Council - Local Plan Review, draft plan for submission (Regulation 22) dated October 2021.
-The Regulation 22 draft is a material consideration however weight is currently limited. relevant polices in the draft plan are as follows:
+Maidstone Borough Council - Local Plan Review, draft plan for submission (Regulation 22) dated October 2021. - The Regulation 22 draft is a material consideration however weight is currently limited, as it is the subject of an examination in public that commenced on the 6 September 2022 (hearings currently adjourned until 15 May 2023).
+The relevant polices in the draft plan are as follows: